cryptomover-software/stellar-rails-wallet/README.md

   4. rails server

 ## To do
   1. Add trusting asset functionality
   2. Show the real-time NAV of cryptomover Index funds in USD.
   3. Display customer's total nave and history in USD.
+  4. Add Database Backend Facility

 ## LICENSE